-The author/owner/Webmaster has been collecting information about carillons for more than half a century, having learned to play that instrument while an undergraduate at Trinity College (Hartford, CT).
+The author/owner/Webmaster has been collecting information about carillons for more than six decades, having learned to play that instrument while an undergraduate at Trinity College (Hartford, CT).
 He joined The Guild of Carillonneurs in North America (GCNA), and became a Carillonneur Member, which he remains today.
 In the course of his professional life in another field, he developed expertise in the use of computers to organize information, and eventually found a way to use that expertise in building a database of information about carillons.
 Recognizing that there are other types of instruments made of cast bells besides the traditional carillons that are the focus of the Guild's interest, he expanded that database over time to include carillons with non-traditional mechanisms, chimes (some of which have been expanded to become traditional carillons) and rings (tower bells hung for change-ringing).
-In the 1970s he produced from that database a series of six articles about North American carillons, which were published in the Guild's Bulletin.
-That series was terminated because the volume of material included in the articles became too large for the Bulletin to be a practical vehicle for publication.
-Publication in book form was impractical for a different reason - because some parts of the information changed so rapidly that a book would be obsolete before it left the bindery.
+In the 1970s, some attempts were made to publish information from this database using conventional methods of the day, as recorded in the hardcopy history here.
+But that was ultimately impractical because some parts of the information changed so rapidly that a book would be obsolete before it left the bindery.

 Phase 1 - GCNA Website

 The advent of the World Wide Web changed the situation, making it possible to publish information in a way that allowed it to be updated as frequently as desired.
 When the Guild established a Website in late 1996, the author volunteered to make his data available as an annex or attachment to that Website.
-Doing this required modification of the report generator program previously used for publication of Bulletin articles, so as to generate the basic material appropriate for Webpages.
+Doing this required modification of the report generator program previously used for the production of Bulletin articles and custom hardcopy, so as to generate the basic material appropriate for Webpages.
 Initially only information about the traditional carillons of North America was posted, but later that was expanded to include information about non-traditional carillons, chimes and rings in the same region.
-Eventually the geographic coverage was expanded to include the world, although it is still incomplete for the "big four" countries in Europe - Belgium, France, Germany and the Netherlands.
+Eventually the geographic coverage was expanded to include the world, although it was still incomplete for the "big four" countries in Europe - Belgium, France, Germany and the Netherlands.
 Details of this extended development can be found in the "What's New" pages retained from the GCNA Website.